1jour1vin

 Wine rated (2025 guide) 97/100

-Aromas of blackcurrant, aromatic herbs, graphite, tobacco and subtle hints of orange peel emerge from Château Branaire-Ducru 2022.
+Aromas of blackcurrant, aromatic herbs, graphite, tobacco, and subtle hints of orange peel emerge from Château Branaire-Ducru 2022.
 A ripe, concentrated and perfectly balanced Saint-Julien.
-With medium to full-bodied richness, a concentrated, complex palate and plenty of tannin.
-This is another must-have wine from the 2022 vintage, which readers will love to have in their cellars.
-This 2022 is composed of 60.5% Cabernet Sauvignon, 31.5% Merlot, 5.5% Cabernet Franc and the rest Petit Verdot, aged 18 months in oak barrels.
+With medium to full-bodied richness, a concentrated and complex palate, and plenty of tannins.
+This is another must-have wine from the 2022 vintage that readers will love to have in their cellars.
+This 2022 is composed of 60.5% Cabernet Sauvignon, 31.5% Merlot, 5.5% Cabernet Franc, and the remainder Petit Verdot, aged for 18 months in oak barrels.
 2032-2062

 Jean-Marc Quarin